samotari/crypto-terminal/README.md

 Open your browser and navigate to [localhost:3000](http://localhost:3000).
 You should see the settings screen the first time you open the app.

-## Project folder structure
+## Project Folder Structure

 Introduction to some of the less obvious folders:
 * /tasks - custom Grunt tasks live here
 * /js - Javascript you should be modifying.
-Get's processed during the Grunt build
+Gets processed during the Grunt build
 * /css - CSS you should be modifying.
-Get's processed during the Grunt build
+Gets processed during the Grunt build
 * /build - temporary files used during the build process by Grunt
 * /www - output from the build process.
 Minified and uglified, this is served in the app once you run it